MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 |Outlook|Places features are available in the latest version of [Outlook](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-outlook-desktop-new-outlook-toggle).|
 |Teams|Places is available as a [Teams app](/microsoftteams/apps-in-teams) within Teams and you can opt in to [Teams Public Preview](/microsoftteams/public-preview-doc-updates?tabs=new-teams-client) to enable Places location aware features in Teams.|
 |Places iOS app|The Places mobile experience is available as an [iOS app](/DeployOffice/places/configure-the-ios-app).|

+### Set up Buildings and Floors

+Microsoft Places depends on a fully set up hierarchy among your rooms/workspaces, floors, and buildings.
+Utilize the steps found in at the [Quick setup guide for buildings/floors](/deployoffice/places/get-started/quick-setup-buildings-floors) for this.

 ## Related topics